Here is a simple guide to help you understand the general types of mortgage loans available.

 Backed by the Department of Veterans Affairs, these mortgages relax the restrictions of conventional mortgages for members of the armed forces, both current and former.

-Eligible applicants can secure low-interest loans, often without a down payment.
-Closing costs are generally lower for VA loans, and at Brightland Mortgage, we cover the appraisal fee for all VA loans.
+Eligible applicants can secure low-interest loans, often without a down payment, and closing costs are generally lower for VA loans.

 Some mortgage loans are insured by the government.